-Some people use creatine and protein powder after exercise.
+Both creatine and protein powder are supplements that people can use before or after exercise.
 Both supplements may aid in muscle recovery and enhance exercise performance.

 Protein and creatine have different functions and may benefit some people.
 However, for best results, people need to take the correct dosage at the right time.